OtherRealms/Shot-Manager-Guide/source/index.rst

 * **Property**, Similar to a text stamp with the addition of deriving input from a property.
 Include Label will prefix the text with the stamp name.
 The property RNA path belongs to a given domain.
 Domains include:
 * * **Scene**, The active scene, e.g. path = name to gather the scene's name
 * * **Context**, e.g. path = camera.name to gather the active camera's name
 * * **Active Shot**, Shot properties are not accessed like typical RNA paths.
 See text suggestions in path input text box.
 If the property is a data-block such as World, there is no need to access world.name.
-Suggested property names are derived from the Default Shot but will use the active shot's values or inherited values.
+Suggested property names are derived from the Default Shot but will use the active Shot's values or inherited values.
 * * **bpy**, The base path for accessing the Blender API. e.g. Path = data.filepath will access the Blender file path.

 * **Time-Date**, Add timecode, time and date information.
 Include label refers to labels of individual options.
 * * **Time Code**, Linear Time Code, Hours/Minutes/Seconds/Frames.
 For total scene time.
-* * **Shot Time Code**, Linear Time Code for shot time, shot always starts at 00/00/00/00.
+* * **Shot Time Code**, Linear Time Code for Shot time, Shot always starts at 00/00/00/00.
 * * **Time Duration**, Shot duration in clock time.
 * * **Frame Duration**, Shot duration in frames.
 * * **Date**, Current Date.
 Uses Date Regional Format in Shot Manager -> Settings tab.